joshbeard/walsh/README.md

 * Track recent wallpapers to avoid repetition
 * Blacklist unwanted wallpapers
 * Source images from a remote server over SSH
+* Optionally use a system tray icon for quick access
 * Supports Xorg, Wayland, and macOS

 ## Getting Started